Safe Control and Learning Using Generalized Action Governor: Abstract

 \section{Abstract}

-This paper introduces the Generalized Action Governor, which is a supervisory scheme for augmenting a nominal closed-loop system with the capability of strictly handling constraints.
-After presenting its theory for general systems and introducing tailored design approaches for linear and discrete systems, we discuss its application to safe online learning, which aims to safely evolve control parameters using real-time data to improve performance for uncertain systems.
-In particular, we propose two safe learning algorithms based on integration of reinforcement learning/data-driven Koopman operator-based control with the generalized action governor.
-The developments are illustrated with a numerical example.
+This paper introduces the Generalized Action Governor (AG), a supervisory scheme that augments a nominal closed-loop system with the capability to enforce state and input constraints through online action adjustment.
+We develop a generalized AG theory for discrete-time systems under bounded uncertainties, and relax the usual requirement of positive invariance to returnability of a safe set.
+Based on the theory, we present tailored AG design procedures for linear systems and for discrete systems with finite state and action spaces.
+We further study safe online learning enabled by the AG and present two safe learning strategies, namely safe $Q$-learning and safe data-driven Koopman operator-based control, both integrated with the AG to guarantee constraint satisfaction during learning.
+Numerical results illustrate the proposed methods.